aldanor/aldanor.github.io/about.md

 before joining SIG.

 I'm also a musician with a bit of classical piano training and deep passion for both jazz and electronic music.
-Whenever I'm not hacking or running, I'm most likely to be found in my bedroom studio producing strange and obscure sounds.
+Whenever I'm not hacking, running or practicing some Lindy hop, I'm most likely to be found in my bedroom studio producing strange and obscure sounds.

 ### Social